 - Search and filter components for large ticket volumes

-For organizations serious about converting spreadsheet help desks to mobile apps, Adalo offers flexible pricing plans:
+For organizations serious about converting spreadsheet help desks to mobile apps, Adalo offers straightforward pricing:

 Industry Benchmarks Reveal the Opportunity